markjoseph14/erp_sales-marketing/README.md

 # erp_sales-marketing
--User can see the clothes that the system has.
+-The user can see the clothes that the system has.
 -The user can order clothes.
 -The user can overview the available products that the system has.
 -The system can specify the needs of the user regarding clothes.